Skip to main content

 Three structural differences:

-2. Two-story availability: CALI ADU has the only fixed-price two-story modern ADU lineup in LA — prefab transport constraints make this impossible for factory-built units.
+2. Two-story availability: CALI ADU has the only fixed-price two-story modern ADU plan lineup in LA — prefab transport constraints make this impossible for factory-built units.

 What modern style variants are available?

-Across the 9-Signature-Home lineup, modern variants include:
+Across the Signature Home lineup, modern variants include:

 • Sunset modern flat-roof, Sunset Spanish flat-roof